 About the museum

-The museum is open Tuesday to Friday, 10am-4pm (closed over Christmas and New Year, Easter and public holidays).
+The museum is open Tuesday to Friday, 10am-4pm (closed over Christmas, New Year, Easter and public holidays).

 Admission is free, but donations are welcome.

-Wheelchair access by arrangement.
-Induction loop.
+Wheelchair access on request.
+Induction loop; texts of audio displays available on request.
 Please download our access statement here.

 To find the museum, enter the hospital through the Henry VIII gate on Giltspur Street.
 The museum entrance is about 30 metres to your left under the North Wing archway.